TaylorHuston/taylorhuston.github.io/_posts/2015-01-23-a-lifelong-windows-guy-buys-a-macbook.md

 - Macbook
 published: true
 ---

-I've recently had a case of eating my own words.

 I've always thought Apple products were all flash, no substance.
 Could never see why anyone would want to buy one.
 Then I went and got myself a Macbook Pro...and I love it.

 I have a Windows desktop because I like to build my machines and tweak my hardware.
 I'm a PC gamer.
 I regularly swap out and overclock video cards, add more ram, move my fans around trying to maximize airflow, etc. My first computer was a Gateway my mom bought for me, every computer I've had since I built myself.